When does the Auslander-Reiten translation operate linearly on the Grothendieck group? -- Part I: Introduction

-Notice, a \tm can look very different from the Coxeter transformation: For example the algebra $A = \kk Q/I$ where $Q$ is the quiver \includepdf{tikz/2-cycle} and $I = \langle \alpha \beta \rangle$ is a Nakayama algebra without simple projective modules and hence has a unique \tm $\Phi$, by \cref{proposition:nakayamamap}.
-This map $\Phi$ transposes the two simple $A$-modules.
-On the other hand the Coxeter matrix $\Phi_{A} = C_{A}^t C_{A}^{-1}$ of $A$ is the identity matrix as the Cartan matrix $C_{A}$ of $A$ is symmetric.
-Hence, the Coxeter transformation of $A$ is the identity map on $\sK_0(\mod A)$.
+Notice, a \tm can look very different from the Coxeter transformation.
+For example the algebra $A \coloneqq \kk Q/I$, where $Q$ is the quiver \includepdf{tikz/2-cycle} and $I \coloneqq \langle \alpha \beta \rangle$, is a Nakayama algebra without simple projective modules and hence has a unique \tm $\Phi$, by \Cref{proposition:nakayamamap}.
+This map transposes the two simple $A$-modules.
+On the other hand, the Cartan matrix $C_{}$ of $A$ is symmetric and hence the Coxeter matrix $C_{}^t C_{}^{-1}$ of $A$ is the identity matrix.
+So, the Coxeter transformation of $A$ is the identity map on $\sK_0(\mod A)$.

-We suspect that algebras admitting a \tm are classifiable.
-In this paper we provide the following classification result:
+We suspect that the class of algebras which have a \tm admits a classification.
+Because of very different behaviour with regards to the existence of a \tm, we want to treat algebras with an acyclic $\Ext^1$-quiver (see \Cref{definition:ext-quiver}) separately from those with an acyclic $\Ext^1$-quiver.
+This paper is mainly concerned with algebras which admit a \tm and have a non-acyclic $\Ext^1$-quiver.
+We show the following, which is our main result.